wcountiss/baseballpitch/Readme.txt

 End of Week 3:
 Couch View of Players in Team Overview
-Angular: One Time Binding
+Window Sizing for svg
 Encrype JWT
-Window Sizing for svg
+Comment all Code

 End of Week 4:
 Test IE, Edge, FireFox, Safari and add message if not using what looks good Player Analysis Natural Language Descriptions
 Player Analysis Overview Chart
 Player Analysis Pie Charts
 Player Analysis